ansonngg/Assignments/README.md

-# CSCI3260
+# Introduction
-Saves all assignments of CSCI3260 Principles of Computer Graphics.
+Here saves all assignments of the course CSCI3260 Principles of Computer Graphics.